Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 With the abundant best places to visit in Singapore at hand, this country also comes with an extensive range of hotel accommodations.
 And if you want to make the most out of your visit, picking the right place to stay is important.

 Ideally, the best areas to stay in Singapore are those hotels within Orchard, Clarke Quay, and Bugis.
-These locations are strategically located near tourist spots.
+These locations are strategically located near tourist places.

 For your reference, I have created a detailed guide on where to stay in Singapore to help you choose conveniently.
 This article also points out all the top accommodations that fit your budget, from economical to luxury.